webix-hub/gitbook-webix-jet/details/events.md

 }
 ```

-One more way to attach an event is **this.on** (view.on, **this** references a Jet view).
-This way is better because it automatically detaches the event when the view that called it is destroyed.
+One more way to attach an event is **this.on** (**this** references a Jet view).
+This way is better, because the event is automatically detached when the view that called it is destroyed.

 ```js
 // views/form.js